-ICT.131 Fundamentals of Programming
+ICT 131 - Fundamentals of Programming

-This course introduces a disciplined approach to problem-solving and algorithm development, and the use of various software planning and development tools necessary for the efficient solution of problems requiring computer programmed solutions.
+This course introduces a disciplined approach to problemsolving and algorithm development, and the use of various software planning and development tools necessary for the efficient solution of problems requiring computer programmed solutions.
 The topics of selection, repetition and sequence control structures and program design, testing and documentation using good programming style are covered in this course.
 This course will also introduce the C programming language.
 Emphasis is on high-level block-structure including: syntax, operators, data types, program control, pointers, arrays, I/O and disk file processing, parameters and libraries.
 Students will focus on analyzing, coding, compiling and debugging programs which are developed using modular and structured programming techniques.
 In addition to procedural methods students will also be introduced to data abstraction concepts.
-Offered: Spring
+Applicable toward graduation at Sandburg where program structure permits: